Dan McKellar

-Dan McKellar (born 17 July 1976) is an Australian professional rugby union coach, who is currently the head coach of the New South Wales Waratahs in the Super Rugby Pacific competition.
-He He was previously the head coach for Leicester Tigers in England's Premiership Rugby, the head coach of Super Rugby team the Brumbies, head coach of the University of Canberra Vikings in Australia's National Rugby Championship, and an assistant coach for the Australian national rugby union team.
+Dan McKellar (born 17 July 1976) is an Australian professional rugby union coach.
+He most recently was the head coach of the New South Wales Waratahs in the Super Rugby Pacific competition.
+He was previously the head coach for Leicester Tigers in England's Premiership Rugby, the head coach of Super Rugby team the Brumbies, head coach of the University of Canberra Vikings in Australia's National Rugby Championship, and an assistant coach for the Australian national rugby union team.

 Early life

 McKellar grew up in Burdekin in North Queensland.
 He was introduced to rugby at Townsville Grammar School.
 He played first grade club rugby as a teenager, helping the Burdekin Canetoads win the Townsville premiership in 1994.

 Rugby career

 As a loosehead prop, McKellar played more than 150 premier grade games over a decade at Souths Rugby Club in Brisbane, winning a premiership in 2000.
 He was a member of the Queensland Reds Super Rugby squad in 2005 and 2006.
 He also had stints playing overseas in Scotland and Ireland.
 McKellar began learning the art of coaching at Wicklow, a small rugby club just outside Dublin in Ireland.
-He was playing in the team and acting as his side's assistant coach in 2001, and took over the main player-coach role from 2002 to 2005.
+He was playing on the team and acting as his side's assistant coach in 2001, and took over the main player-coach role from 2002 to 2005.